MadBomber/bunny_farm/README.md

 ```

-All of the processing is done in YoirMessageClass.
+All of the processing is done in YourMessageClass.
 The
 AMQP routing keys look like: "YourMessageClass.action" and
 guess what the "action" is... a method in YourMessageClass.

 So assume that I have a public facing website which allows users
 to fill our forms for various purposes.
 Say that one of those
-form is to collect suggestions for episodes of a TV show.
+forms is to collect suggestions for episodes of a TV show.
 I would have a
 form with fields that collect informaion about the user as well as a field
 where their suggestion is recorded.
 As a hash it might looks something
 like this: